-is the urban affairs reporter for The Texas Tribune, covering policy and politics in Texas' major metropolitan areas.
+is the urban affairs reporter for The Texas Tribune, covering policy — including housing affordability, evictions, policing and transportation — and politics in Texas' major metropolitan areas.
 Before joining the Tribune in August 2021, Joshua covered City Hall for the San Antonio Express-News.
 He holds a bachelor's degree in journalism from the University of Texas at Austin.

 At the 2022 Texas Tribune Festival, Buttigieg said the efforts of Gov. Greg Abbott and Florida Gov. Ron DeSantis in sending migrants to Democrat-led cities are “hurting people in order to get attention.”
 Full Story